MissingMaps/partners/app/_partner/jpmc.md

     desc: "For every year that a girl is enrolled in school, she is more likely to avoid early marriage and to survive childbirth.
 She will be less likely to suffer domestic violence, or be trafficked, and will have a higher future income."
   - id: 11151
     desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities"
-  - id: 11222
-    desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities"
   - id: 11248
     desc: "This remote mapping of buildings will support the identification and characterization of settlements, as well as the implementation of planned activities and largely the generation of data for humanitarian activities"
   - id: 11468